pekkanikander/Signal-Android-Kiosk-Helper/Signal-Android-Kiosk-Helper-Design.md

 ### 1.2 What kind of kiosk

 We want a **dedicated‑device kiosk** that:
-- Runs on **Android 9 / API 28+** only (earlier versions: fail fast with a clear error)
+- Runs on **Android 13 / API 33+** only (earlier versions: fail fast with a clear error)
-  - Prior to API 28+ would require changes to Signal-Android.
-In 2025 (now), with this we support about 90% of devices.
+  - Prior to API 28 would require changes to Signal-Android.
+  - Limiting to 33+ keeps the implementation small, aligning with Android 11+ package visibility rules, more consistent **Lock Task / notification** behavior, and our deployment model (factory-reset, curated devices).
+    Supporting 28–32 would add branching and QA load with little benefit for our target users.
 - Uses **Device Owner (DO)** privileges (provisioned on a *freshly reset* device)
 - Exposes a tiny **Intent API** that Signal can call to **apply** and **clear** kiosk policy
 - Acts as the **HOME/Launcher** while kiosk is active to guarantee safe recovery and auto‑restart